Plan on Pull Request

 It means you can configure pattern by git repository which re-deploy environment only if the push contains files that change by free pattern.

-For example, you can configure pattern like src/project_1/**
+For example, to configure a pattern like src/project_1/**

-In this case, we will re-deploy only if the push contains file(s) which starts with src/project_1/...
+you should re-deploy only if the push contains files that start with src/project_1/...

-Note that for extglob, when using OR/AND statements, make sure to wrap each option with parentheses, for example:
+When using OR/AND statements with extglob, make sure to wrap each option with parentheses, for example:

 • !(third/path/\*\*)+(first/path/**|second/path/myfile.txt)

-This means we will listen to any change in first/path and second/path/myfile.txt, and ignore changes under third/path.
-(Recommend including exclusions first.)
+This means we will match any change in first/path and second/path/myfile.txt, and ignore changes under third/path.
+(It is recommend to add exclusions first)

 • +(Terraform/!(prod)**|Terragrunt/dev/**)